JuliaDiffusionBayes/DiffusionDefinition.jl/README.md

 See [the documentation](https://juliadiffusionbayes.github.io/DiffusionDefinition.jl/dev/).

-The package is designed as an integral part of a suite of packages [DiffusionBayes.jl](https://github.com/JuliaDiffusionBayes/DiffusionBayes.jl) used for Bayesian inference for diffusion processes, but it can also be used on its own to define and sample from diffusion processes.

 ## Related

 DiffusionDefinition.jl belongs to a larger suite of packages in [JuliaDiffusionBayes](https://github.com/JuliaDiffusionBayes) designed to facilitate Bayesian inference for diffusion processes.
 Other packages in this suite consist of: